Sean Kerr

 Sean Kerr (born 8 November 2004) is an English rugby union player who plays for Harlequins in the English Premiership.

-Early life and career
+Early life

 Kerr was born in 2004 in Johannesburg, South Africa.
 He began playing rugby as a five-year-old at Effingham & Leatherhead RFC in Surrey.
 He joined Sutton & Epsom RFC in Southwest London before he later joined the Harlequins Academy.
 Kerr also attended the Whitgift School in South Croydon, London.

+Career

 Harlequins

 Playing with the Harlequins Academy from at least 2017, Kerr was promoted to the senior team ahead of the 2023–24 season having played for England national youth teams consistently since 2022.
 After making an appearance at outside centre against Nottingham in the 2023–24 Premiership Rugby Cup in October, he was subsequently loaned out to Richmond in the National League 1 (third tier) between September and November 2023.